Master’s in Data Science Programs in South Dakota

 Data Science Meetups & Communities in South Dakota

 Unfortunately, South Dakota doesn’t have a lot of data science meetups.
-There are a few hardy souls who are committed to the future, and you’ll probably find them in these groups…
+There are some groups out there for those who are interested:

 - Sioux Falls CIO Exchange: Created with the help of Sioux Fall leaders in finance & banking, this group provides local CIOs with opportunities for education and collaboration.
 All meetings are for accepted members only.